-Appendix A. WatchDog Timer
+Appendix A. Watch-Dog Timer

-The WatchDog Timer is provided to ensure that standalone systems can always recover from catastrophic conditions that cause the CPU to crash.
-This condition may have occurred by external EMI or a software bug.
-When the CPU stops working correctly, hardware on the board will either perform a hardware reset (cold boot) or a Non-Maskable Interrupt (NMI) to bring the system back to a known state.
+The WatchDog Timer is a device to ensure that standalone systems can always recover from abnormal conditions that cause the system to crash.
+These conditions may result from an external EMI or a software bug.
+When the system stops working, hardware on the board will perform hardware reset (cold boot) to bring the system back to a known state.
+Three I/O ports control the operation of WatchDog Timer.